Building Resilient Infrastructure with AWS Bedrock: Best Practices and Implementation Strategies

 4. Automated Backup and Recovery

 Implement automated backup and recovery mechanisms for critical data and resources using services like Amazon S3 for object storage, Amazon RDS for relational databases, and Amazon EBS for block storage.
-Leverage AWS Backup for centralized management of backups across various AWS services.
+Use AWS Backup to manage backups centrally across your AWS services.

 5. Chaos Engineering